figof/oss-docs/vcap/adding_a_system_service/README.md

 6. Bundle the necessary dependencies for the node and gateway for the new service:

     Take echo service as example:

         $ cd .../cloudfoundry/vcap/services/echo
         $ source $HOME/.cloudfoundry_deployment_profile && bundle package

-7. To modify the default exclusion components list, add/remove the component name in `.../cloudfoundry/vcap/dev_setup/lib/vcap_components.rb` to/from:
-DEFAULT_CLOUD_FOUNDRY_EXCLUDED_COMPONENT then you do not have to use environment variable
+7. To modify the default exclusion components list, update the component names in `.../cloudfoundry/vcap/dev_setup/lib/vcap_components.rb` then you do not have to use environment variable

         DEFAULT_CLOUD_FOUNDRY_EXCLUDED_COMPONENT = 'neo4j|memcached|couchdb|service_broker|elasticsearch|backup_manager|vcap_redis|worker|snapshot_manager|serialization_data_server|echo'